pothiers/vagrant-natica/modules/python/README.md

 **egg** - The egg name to use.
 Default: `$name` of the class, e.g. cx_Oracle

-**install_args** - Array of additional flags to pass to pip during installaton.
+**install_args** - String of additional flags to pass to pip during installaton.
 Default: none

-**uninstall_args** - Array of additional flags to pass to pip during uninstall.
+**uninstall_args** - String of additional flags to pass to pip during uninstall.
 Default: none

 **timeout** - Timeout for the pip install command.
 Defaults to 1800.
 ```puppet